Qumulo/docs/_includes/content-reuse/admin-guides/encryption-data-security/installing-signed-ssl-certificate.md

    private.key: PEM RSA private key
    ```

-1. (Optional) If your file isn't an RSA key, use the `openssl rsa` command to convert your key.
+1. (Optional) If your file isn't an RSA key, run the `openssl rsa` command to convert your key.
 For example:

    ```bash
    openssl rsa \